-- 1 The Livestock Sale is managed by the Livestock Sale Committee.
+1 The Livestock Sale is managed by the Livestock Sale

+- Committee.
 Dr. Rollett Pruyn is the Chair of the committee. - This sale is open to all 4-H club members and FFA students who exhibit market animals in the Western Montana Fair.
-Missoula County 4-H and/or FFA members can sell only one market animal, which includes rabbit meat pens, poultry meat pens, and poultry layer pens in a 12-month period, starting October 1.
+Exhibitors can sell only one market animal in a 12-month period, starting the previous October 1 (this includes rabbit meat pens, poultry meat pens, and poultry layer pens).
 The sale of two animals is allowed if one animal is sold at the NILE or at the State Fair.
-Non-Missoula County members must adhere to the Missoula County tagging schedule and cannot sell another market animal at their county fair.
 Non-Missoula County 4-H/FFA members that sell an animal at the Western Montana Fair and another animal at their own county fair in the same 4-H/FFA year will not be allowed to return to the Western Montana Fair to show or sell in the 4-H/FFA divisions.
 A statement verifying that the member has complied with this rule may be requested.
 This statement would be signed by the member, parent, 4-H leader, and County Agent. - 3 Do not interrupt the auctioneer or Sale staff to identify your buyer.
 Plan to have a friend or parent at the ring as a "spotter." - 4 Feel free to thank the buyer at the sale, but please do not give cards or gifts at the Sale.
 Many buyers are proxy buyers.
 Instead, visit businesses in person the week following the fair. - 5 Add-on bidding (price bumps) will have a separate check-in table.
 These individuals/businesses will be acknowledged at the end of each species sold, not the end of bidding on each animal. - No one is allowed to approach any livestock buyer and ask to take back or repurchase any animal once it has been sold at the Livestock Sale.
 This includes rabbit & poultry pens.
-By violating this rule parents may jeopardize their children's ability to take a market animal the following year. - 7 Lien releases on market animals are to be given to the Livestock Sale Secretary on the fairgrounds. - All market animals must be ear tagged and tattooed at the appropriate Missoula County tagging [or online entry] event.

-- 9 The sales committee can reject or disqualify any market animal not meeting market animal requirements. - 10 Only exhibitors may enter the sales ring.
-The only exception is the personnel working the sales ring. - 11 Exhibits placed in feeder class or rated white will not be sold through normal sale channels.
+By violating this rule parents may jeopardize their children's ability to take a market animal the following year. - 7 Lien releases on market animals are to be given to the Livestock Sale Secretary on the fairgrounds. - 8 All market animals must be ear tagged at the appropriate Missoula County tagging [or online entry] event. - 9 The sales committee can reject or disqualify any market animal not meeting market animal requirements. - 10 Only exhibitors and Sale Personnel may enter the sale ring. - 11 Exhibits placed in feeder class or rated white will not be sold through normal sale channels.
 No carcass premiums will be paid on these animals.

-Members wishing to sell these animals may do so by private treaty after the livestock sale.
-Members are responsible for turning disposition sheets into the Livestock Sale office.
-Minimum sale weight for beef is 950 lbs.; miniature beef is 500 lbs.; sheep is 100 lbs.; hog is 220 lbs. - 12 All purple ribbon market beef, lamb and hog winners are required to sell at the Western Montana Fair.
-If you decide NOT to sell your blue or red ribbon animal, please let the Livestock Sale Committee know by Thursday at noon, otherwise the Sale Committee will assume it sells and your animal will be listed on the sale sheet. - 13 All market animals will be sold at fair entry weights. - 14 A 5% deduction will be made in the total sale amount on beef, sheep, goats and hogs sold through the sale (i.e., 1000 lb. steer at \$.60/lb. equals \$600.00, 5% of \$600.00 equals \$30.00 total deduction).
+- Members wishing to sell these animals may do so by private treaty after the livestock sale.
+Members selling under-weight animals are responsible for turning in disposition sheets to the Livestock Sale office by Sunday at Noon. - 12 All market animals will be sold at fair entry weights. - amount on beef, sheep, goats and hogs sold through the sale (i.e., 1000 lb. steer at \$.60/lb. equals \$600.00, 5% of \$600.00 equals \$30.00 total deduction).
 Part of this deduction (3.5%) will be used to cover any loss that might occur in connection with the management of livestock.
 The remainder (1.5%) will be used to cover the cost of evaluating carcasses and carcass premium money.
 The auction productions, management time and cost are donated by Missoula Livestock Exchange.

-15 2023 Livestock Sale Order:
+14 2024 Livestock Sale Order: